 IS THIS SPIDER DANGEROUS?

-Increased sightings of the Mediterranean False Black Widow Spider in Cyprus, has generated an increased curiosity of the shiny black spider among residents and visitors alike, drawing attention to the myth that these arachnids are potentially dangerous to humans.
+Increased sightings of the Mediterranean False Black Widow Spider in Cyprus, have generated an increased curiosity of the shiny black spider among residents and visitors alike.
+This has drawn attention to the myth that these arachnids are potentially dangerous to humans.
 This has led to fear and unease among people on the island, especially those who come across these spiders in their homes or gardens.
-The reason for this is that this spider is similar in appearance to and is often mistaken for the slightly larger more venomous Black Widow Spider.
-Whilst it shares the same shiny black rounded-abdomen and web-making traits as the Black Widow, this spider is slightly smaller and does not have the red hourglass marking that identifies the far more dangerous Black Widow .
-It does however, have two distinct bright red bands across its abdomem, which sometimes is difficult to interpret.
+This spider, although harmless to humans, is similar in appearance to and is often mistaken for the slightly larger more venomous Black Widow Spider.
+Whilst it shares the same shiny black rounded-abdomen and web-making traits as the Black Widow, this spider is slightly smaller and does not have the red hourglass marking, which identifies the far more dangerous Black Widow.
+It does, however, have two distinct bright red bands across its abdomen, which sometimes are difficult to interpret.

 A MEDITERRANEAN NATIVE

-The Meditteranean False Black Widow Spider is native to most Mediterranean countries with a favourable warm seasonal climate, but it is also found in Southern Europe and Western Asia.
-The Spider usually seeks sloping ground covered with vegetation to spin its three dimensional tangled web to catch prey.
+The Meditteranean False Black Widow Spider is native to most Mediterranean countries.
+Although these spiders prefer favourable warm seasonal climates, they are also found in Southern Europe and Western Asia.
+The Spider usually seeks sloping ground covered with vegetation.
+This allows it to easily spin its three-dimensional tangled web to catch prey.

 A BITE OF MINOR IRRITATION